lkuper/lvar-examples/README.md

 ### LVish 2.0

-If you want the newest, unreleased version of lvish -- which has more cool features than the 1.x releases do -- you'll have to install it from git, which is why this repository has the [lvars](https://github.com/iu-parfunc/lvars/) repo as a submodule.
-I recommend doing the following:
+If you want the newest, unreleased version of LVish -- which has more cool features than the 1.x releases do -- you'll have to install it from git.
+I recommend the following:

-  * Make sure you've pulled the `lvars` submodule, and its submodules.
-Something like `git submodule update --init --recursive` should work.
+  * Make sure you've pulled the `lvars` and `concurrent-skiplist` submodules.
+Something like `git submodule update --init` should work.  (`lvars` contains the LVish library and some of its friends; `concurrent-skiplist` is one of LVish's dependencies.)
   * Go into the `2.0` subdirectory.
   * Create a new sandbox in that directory with `cabal sandbox init`.
-  * Run `cabal install -j ../lvars/haskell/par-classes/ ../lvars/haskell/par-collections/ ../lvars/haskell/par-transformers/ ../lvars/haskell/concurrent-skiplist/ happy alex`.
+  * Run `cabal install -j ../lvars/haskell/par-classes/ ../lvars/haskell/par-collections/ ../lvars/haskell/par-transformers/ ../concurrent-skiplist/ happy alex`.
   * Run `cabal install ../lvars/haskell/lvish/` and cross your fingers.

 ## Then what?